coreos/grafiti/README.md

 ]
 ```

+ * `resourceType` - Specifies which type of resource to query for.
+This can be any value CloudTrail APIs accept.
+ * `hours` - Specifies how far back to query CloudTrail, in hours.
+ * `az` - The availability zone to query
-Setting `includeEvent = true` will include the raw CloudEvent in the tagging output (this is useful for finding
+ * `includeEvent` - Setting `true` will include the raw CloudEvent in the tagging output (this is useful for finding
 attributes to filter on).

-`tagPatterns` should use jq syntax to generate `{tagKey: tagValue}` objects from output from `grafiti parse`.
+ * `tagPatterns` - should use jq syntax to generate `{tagKey: tagValue}` objects from output from `grafiti parse`.
 The
  results will be included in the `Tags` field of the tagging output.

-`filterPatterns` will filter output of `grafiti parse` based on jq syntax matches.
+ * `filterPatterns` - will filter output of `grafiti parse` based on jq syntax matches.

+# Examples

 ## Parse CloudTrail data